cqse/teamscale-build-breaker/README.md

 **--fail-on-yellow-findings**
 Whether to fail on yellow findings (with exit code 2).

-**--target-branch**=*&lt;branch-name&gt;*
+**--target-revision**=*&lt;revision-hash&gt;*
+The revision (hash) to compare with using Teamscale's branch merge delta service.
+If specified, findings will be evaluated based on what would happen if the commit specified via --commit would be merged into this commit.
+This will take precedence over --target-branch-and-timestamp.

+**--target-branch-and-timestamp**=*&lt;branch:timestamp&gt;*
-The target branch to compare with using Teamscale's delta service.
-If specified, findings will be evaluated by comparing the current branch with this target branch instead of just evaluating findings introduced in the current commit.
+The branch and timestamp to compare with using Teamscale's branch merge delta service.
+If specified, findings will be evaluated based on what would happen if the commit specified via --commit would be merged into this commit.
+--target-revision will take precedence over this option if provided.

+**--base-revision**=*&lt;revision-hash&gt;*
+The base revision (hash) to compare with using Teamscale's linear delta service.
+The commit needs to be a parent of the one specified via --commit.
+If specified, findings of all commits in between the two will be evaluated.
+This will take precedence over --base-branch-and-timestamp.

+**--base-branch-and-timestamp**=*&lt;branch:timestamp&gt;*
+The base branch and timestamp to compare with using Teamscale's linear delta service.
+The commit needs to be a parent of the one specified via --commit.
+If specified, findings of all commits in between the two will be evaluated.
+--base-revision will take precedence over this option if provided.

 **--fail-on-yellow-metrics**
 Whether to fail on yellow metrics (with exit code 2).